ziwei-fan/ziwei-fan.github.io/_pages/about.md

 # About Me
-* I am a Ph.D. candidate in the Department of Computer Science at the University of Illinois at Chicago (UIC).
-I am working in the Big Data and Social Computing Lab (BDSC) under the supervision of Prof. Philip S. Yu.

-* My research interests lie in data mining and recommender systems.
-I am mostly focused on developing deep learning models for recommender systems.
+I am a Ph.D. candidate in the BDSC Lab under Prof. Philip S. Yu's supervision.
+My research interests are data mining, data-centric AI (data generating and learning), and domain adaptation (federated learning, pre-training, and fast adaptation), with most applications to recommender systems (sequential, graph, and knowledge graph recommendations).

 # News
 * News